wppbav/developer.wppbav.com/docs/core-resources/countries.md

 - `active` - Set to `1` to only return active countries.
 - `regions` - Set to a comma-separated list of region IDs to only return countries in those regions.
-- `with_studies` - Include this parameter to only return countries that have studies.
+- `with_studies` - Include this parameter to only return countries that have studies (note that these can be both released and unreleased studies).
-- `with_recent_studies` - Set to a number (X) to only return countries that have studies in the last X calendar years.
+- `with_recent_studies` - Set to a number (X) to only return countries that have released syndicated BAV studies in the last X calendar years.
   For example: When set to 0 it will return countries that have studies in the current.
 When set to 1 it will return countries that have studies in the current or past calendar year.
 - `in_best_countries` - Set to a year number (e.g. 2023) to only return countries that are included in the Best Countries ranking for that year.